mui/material-ui/docs/src/pages/components/skeleton/skeleton.md

 ## Animations

-By default, the skeleton pulsates, but you can change the animation for a wave or disable it entirely.
+By default, the skeleton pulsates, but you can change the animation to a wave or disable it entirely.

 {{"demo": "pages/components/skeleton/Animations.js"}}